hamrajk/weather-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Some libraries and frameworks this project uses Next.js, Styled Components, React Query, and Axios.
+Some libraries and frameworks this project uses includes: Next.js, Styled Components, React Query, and Axios.

-## Getting Started
+## Viewing the app locally
-Clone the repo, and install d
+First, clone the repo and install dependencies
-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev